 Step 2: Prepare the area.

-First off you want to prepare the area, start by using the template that came with your gable vent to mark out the area you want to install your new vent.
-Use a pencil for this and make sure that you draw accurately on this step.
-In the event that your vent did not come with a template, you can simply use the vent itself.
+First, you want to prepare the area.
+Start using the template with your gable vent to mark out the area where you want to install your new vent.
+Use a pencil for this, and ensure you draw accurately on this step.
+You could use the vent itself if your vent did not come with a template.

 Step 3: Framing.

 Next, you want to take your 2×4 lumber and cut it to build yourself a matching frame around the area you just marked for your vent.
 Give a 1/4 of an inch spacing when doing this for clearance.
-Once complete, drill holes in each corner of the framing all the way through the wall.
+Once complete, drill holes in each framing corner through the wall.

 Step 4: Prepare for cutting.

 Use your chalk line to connect the holes that you have just drilled.
-Make sure the chalk line is tight and snap it in a straight line.
+Please make sure the chalk line is tight and snap it in a straight line.
 Make sure that you connect all the holes to frame the area perfectly.

 Step 5: Cutting.

-Take our your reciprocating saw and ensure you have a large enough blade attached that it will cut all the way through your wall.
-Cut along the chalk line carefully, ensuring not to cut over this line, also make sure that you cut level through the wall.
+Take your reciprocating saw and ensure you have a large enough blade attached to cut through your wall.
+Cut along the chalk line carefully, ensuring not to cut over this line.
+Also, make sure that you cut level through the wall.
 Remove all the debris after the cutout.

 Step 6: Siding work.

-You going to need to work on the outside for this step as we are going to be doing work to the siding of your house.
-Place your gable vent flange against your wall in your newly cut hole and use a marker or pencil and outline the flange on your wall siding.
+You will need to work on the outside for this step, as we will work on your house siding.
+Place your gable vent flange against your wall in your newly cut hole, use a marker or pencil, and outline the flange on your wall siding.
 Cut out and remove the siding where your vent flange will sit.
-You want a nice cozy fit so be sure that your measurements are correct.
+You want a nice cozy fit, so ensure your measurements are correct.
 It never hurts to measure twice.